wrrogers/PixelCNN-Interpolation/README.md

 # PixelCNN-Interpolation
 __Using PixelCNN to interpolate between medical imaging slices__

 This is a work in progress.
 The idea for the initial implementation was to only use PixelCNN to "Guess" what should be inbetween the slices.
-The following is what came from the inital results:
+The following is what came from some inital results using phantom data:

 2048 epochs             |  4096 epochs
 :-------------------------:|:-------------------------: